MicrosoftDocs/sdk-api/sdk-api-src/content/mmc/nf-mmc-iconsolenamespace-getitem.md

 ## -description

-The <b>IConsoleNameSpace2::GetItem</b> method enables the snap-in to retrieve some or all of a single scope item's attributes.
+Enables the snap-in to retrieve some or all of a single scope item's attributes.

 ## -parameters